EmmmaTech/Calculator_NX/README.md

 # Calculator_NX
 This is my C++ Calculator program, ported to the Nintendo Switch.

-This branch (GUI) contains the code for the GUI version of this app.
-The main branch contains the code for the Command-Line version of this app.

-When the GUI version is finished, the main branch code will no longer have binaries in Releases.
+Note: This branch will no longer be getting any updates due to the recent merge of the code here and the main branch code.
+If you have git cloned this branch, git clone the other branch.

 ## COMPLATION INSTRUCTIONS